mshirk2/capstone-1/README.md

 # Flusher
-An app which facilitates safe, convenient access to public restrooms for transgender, intersex, and gender nonconforming individuals and individuals with disabilities and/or limited mobility.
+An app which facilitates safe, convenient access to public restrooms for transgender, intersex, and gender nonconforming individuals, and individuals with disabilities and/or limited mobility.

 [Try it out]